How to Stay Safe Backpacking? Do This One Thing

 • a link to the accommodation on the platform where we booked it (e.g. Booking.com, Airbnb etc.)

-If we booked the accommodation directly, we would add this information as a note, and include a link to the accommodation’s website.
+If we booked the accommodation directly, not via a third-party platform, we add this information as a note, and include a link to the accommodation’s website.

-Tip: A clickable link that takes you straight to the accommodation’s page where you can find contact details is the best.
-In crisis, you don’t want to be wasting time Googling which “Happy Guesthouse” in Thailand your loved one is staying in.
-Trust us, the accommodation names in many countries are not always the easiest the google.
+A clickable link that takes you straight to the accommodation page where you can find contact details is the best.
+In a crisis, you don’t want to be wasting time googling which “Happy Guesthouse” in Thailand your loved one is staying in.
+Trust us, the accommodation names in many countries are not always the easiest to google.

 Step 2: Keep the list up to date